US extends expiration dates for J&J COVID vaccine by 6 weeks - WTMJ

 Vaccine expiration dates are based on information from drugmakers on how long the shots stay at the right strength.
 J&J said the FDA added six weeks based on data from ongoing studies assessing the vaccine’s stability.

 The FDA has been reviewing expiration dates on all three U.S. authorized vaccines as companies have continued to test batches in the months since the shots first rolled out.
-The vaccines from Pfizer and Moderna, authorized in December, have a six-month shelf life.
+Vaccines from Pfizer and Moderna, authorized in December, have a six-month shelf life.

 As vaccinations have slowed it’s become clear the U.S. is unlikely to meet President Joe Biden’s goal to have 70% of adults partially vaccinated by July 4.
 Roughly 64% of Americans older than 18 have had at least one dose, according to the Centers for Disease Control and Prevention.